CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/translate.md

 ### Condition Pruning

 As part of generating either FHIR or HL7 per receiver, the bundle is pruned so that only the observations that a receiver is interested in is included.
-This is accomplished via the `Provenance` resource which indicates which `Observations` that receiver should receive.
+This is accomplished via the `Endpoint` resource for that receiver which indicates which `Observations` that receiver should receive.
 See the example below for more details.

 ### Retries